omarlari/roadshow-demo/README.md

 Prerequisites:
 - kube2iam
-- IAM role with CloudWatch permissions
+- Add IAM policy for CloudWatch permissions to your nodegroup role
 ```
 {
     "Version": "2012-10-17",